kaustubhbhavsar/animals-10-classification/README.md

 <b>Challenges:</b>

-    1. Classifying 26,000 images into 10 classes results in fewer images per category.
+    1. Classifying more than 26,000 images into 10 classes results in fewer images per category.
     2. The dataset is imbalanced, i.e., few categories have a large number of images compared to others.
     3. Images are varying in size and medium in quality.